jestjs/jest/website/versioned_docs/version-27.0/CodeTransformation.md

 ## Writing custom transformers

-You can write you own transformer.
+You can write your own transformer.
 The API of a transformer is as follows:

 ```ts
 interface SyncTransformer<OptionType = unknown> {